camunda/camunda-docs/docs/product-manuals/clients/go-client/index.md

 sidebar_label: "Quick reference"
 ---

+Here, we'll show you how to instantiate the client.

 ## Dependencies

 To use the Zeebe Go client library, add the following dependency to your `go.mod`: